yugokato/pytest-data-loader/README.md

 - `lazy_loading`: Enable or disable lazy loading
 - `file_reader`: A file reader the plugin should use to read the file data
 - `onload_func`: A function to transform or preprocess loaded data before passing it to the test function
 - `id`: The parameter ID for the loaded data.
-The file name is used if not specified
+If not specified, the relative or absolute file path is used
 - `**read_options`: File read options the plugin passes to `open()`.
 Supports only `mode`, `encoding`, `errors`, and `newline` options